 In an analysis of 19 studies on people with sleep disorders, scientists found that melatonin helped reduce the time it took to fall asleep by an average of 7 minutes.

-In many of these studies, people also reported significantly better quality of sleep (19Trusted Source).
+In many of these studies, people reported significantly better sleep quality (19Trusted Source).

 Additionally, melatonin can help with jet lag, a temporary sleep disorder.

 Jet lag occurs when your body’s internal clock is out of sync with the new time zone.
 Shift workers may also experience jet lag symptoms since they work during a time generally saved for sleep (20Trusted Source).

 Melatonin can help reduce jet lag by syncing your internal clock with the time change (21Trusted Source).

 For instance, an analysis of 10 studies explored the effects of melatonin in people who traveled through five or more time zones.
 Scientists found that melatonin was remarkably effective at reducing the effects of jet lag.